bocato/tca-boundaries/README.md

 # TCABoundaries

-The `TCAFeatureAction` defines a pattern for actions on TCA based on https://www.merowing.info/boundries-in-tca/ Its idea is to set a well defined specification for actions on TCA views, where ideally View and Internal actions should not go out of the view scope.
+The `TCAFeatureAction` defines a pattern for actions on TCA based on https://www.merowing.info/boundries-in-tca/ Its idea is to set a well defined specification for actions on TCA views, where ideally View and Internal actions should not go out of the feature scope.

 Example:
 ```swift